roadlink-tech/roadlink-core-service/README.md

     - test: (adding missing tests, refactoring tests; no production code change)
     - chore: (updating grunt tasks etc; no production code change)
 ```

+#### FAQ

+- Localstack container is not running on Windows 11 OS.
+Please check the blank marks, i.e.: /r, /n,
+  /t.
+Take a look at
+  this https://github.com/localstack/localstack/issues/7289#issuecomment-1367181135.
+Also be sure
+  that your init-aws.sh file has execution permission added.